-WERC’s International Environmental Design Contest is a unique event that brings industry, government, and academia together in the search for improved solutions to environmental challenges.
+WERC’s Environmental Design Contest is a unique event that brings industry, government, and academia together in the search for improved solutions to environmental challenges.

 Since 1991, the competition has been held annually at the New Mexico State University in Las Cruces, New Mexico, drawing hundreds of college students from throughout the United States and around the world.
 Student teams design solutions for real-world problems and develop fully operational bench-scale models of their technologies.